 Senior Researcher at the University of New York at Albany

 I never managed to get to know Evgeny Petrovich personally.
 In 2021, I had a chance to talk to him several times by correspondence, and letters and messages alone were enough to understand that at the other end of the wire is an open, friendly, very kind person.
 Communication with Evgeny Petrovich always brought a smile on his face, I really wanted to finally meet him in person.
 Life has taught a lesson – do not postpone anything for later, especially face-to-face dialogue.
 A worthy man has left this world, one of the brightest role models, which the modern generation is becoming less and less.
 Evgeny Petrovich honestly and selflessly served his homeland, was a patriot of his country.
 “And with this “must” and “it’s necessary” I have lived all my life,” are his own words.
 How many people could do that now?
 The work of Colonel-General Yevgeny Petrovich Maslin, achievements in the field of non-proliferation of nuclear weapons and nuclear security, he himself as a person and a citizen should never be forgotten.
 Keeping his memory alive is the least we can do to pay tribute to someone who worked for peace and security.
-Bright memory.
+Blessed memory.

 Assistant Director of the PIR Center for Special Projects,